CristinaRacovita/tiny-bert-qa-enhancement/README.md

-# tiny-bert-qa-enhacement
-Enhancing Tiny Transformers: Strategies for Improving Question Answering with NER and POS
+# Enhancing Tiny Transformers: Strategies for Improving Question Answering with NER and POS